GeoGuessr: Events

 On 2 October 2022 GeoGuessr co-sponsored Ligue Intercommu's "GeoGuessr Team World Cup", a LAN party streamed on Twitch.
 It was commentated by streamers including Antoine Daniel and Etoiles.
 The competition was won by the team "Speed Plonkers", which featured the players Blinky (France), Kodiak (Germany), and Maccem (Sweden).
+They defeated the team "A Community Team" featuring Radu C (USA), (Note: Player Radu C "RC" has played in WC tournaments under both the Romanian and US flag.)
+Toro (USA) and Mate Potato (India).

-Three GeoGuessr World Championships tournaments have been held.
-In October 2023, Dutch player Consus beat French player Blinky in the final.
-The second World Cup was held in September 2024, with Blinky winning 3–2 over American player MK.
-In 2025, the event was renamed to the Geoguessr World Championship, as it was announced that the third event would be the first to take place outside Sweden.
-In August 2025, American player Radu C defeated Hungarian player Debre 3-2 at the K.B.
+Four GeoGuessr World Championships tournaments have been held.
+In the inaugural iteration in October 2023, Dutch player Consus defeated French player Blinky in the final.
+(Note: US player Collin "Poli" Hu qualified for the 2023 tournament at age 15, becoming the youngest qualifier in World Championship history.)
+The second World Cup was held in September 2024, with Blinky winning 3–2 over US player MK.
+In 2025, the event was renamed to the GeoGuessr World Championship, as it was announced that the third event would be the first to take place outside Sweden.
+In August 2025, US player Radu C defeated Hungarian player Debre 3-2 at the K.B.
 Hallen Arena in Copenhagen.
+The fourth edition was held in September 2026 in Berlin and concluded with 2025 runner-up Debre winning 3-2 against french player Blinky in the grand final.

 On 15 May 2025, GeoGuessr announced its participation in the 2025 Esports World Cup in Riyadh, Saudi Arabia.
 The decision faced backlash from the game's community, with players citing concerns over Saudi Arabia's human rights record.
 On 21 May, creators of major world maps made their content unplayable in protest.
 Following sustained community opposition, GeoGuessr withdrew from the event the next day, with CEO Daniel Antell stating the company had "got it wrong".
 The withdrawal made GeoGuessr the first game to leave the Esports World Cup due to community pressure.